 State of fish Whole or gutted, only where a length limit applies.
 Elsewhere, lake trout may be whole or filleted.
 It must be possible to count and identify the fish (a piece of skin must adhere to the fillet).

-Note** These measurements do not apply in national parks, wildlife reserves, controlled harvesting zones (ZECs) and on certain water bodies located in the territories of a number of outfitting operation with exclusive rights.
+Note These measurements do not apply in national parks, wildlife reserves and controlled harvesting zones (ZECs).

 Possession and use of dead bait fish is prohibited in this zone.